ZenusLouis/JS-Testing/Readme.md

 1. Navigate to the `TestFrontEnd` directory.
 2. Run `npm update` to ensure all modules are updated to their latest versions.
-3. Run `npm test` to execute the frontend tests using Jasmine.
+3. Run `npx jasmine` to execute the frontend tests using Jasmine.

 For setting up Jasmine for frontend testing, please refer to the [Jasmine documentation](https://jasmine.github.io/setup/nodejs.html).